 Page 725 lines 9-10.
 This general statement regarding ice-wedges and thaw lakes applies only to some type of thaw lakes but is not applicable in all cases.
 Thaw lakes can also form in landscapes where there are no ice-wedges.
 Commonly occuring thaw lakes associated with degradation of palsas and peat plateaus in sub-arctic peatlands is one example of this.

+Our revision stated above contains comments related to lines 8 – 16 on Page 725.

 Page 725 lines 10-11.
 The statement about a cycle of 3000 are local/regional estimates for Alaskan thaw lakes that does not apply to other regions and this must be clarified.
-This cyclicity is likely to be very different depending on lithologies, permafrost initial conditions, climate and land use (applies to the Siberian landscapes where human land use is important for alas landscapes).
+This cyclicity is likely to be very different depending on lithologies, permafrost initial conditions, climate and land use (applies to the Siberian landscapes where human land use is important for alas landscapes)

+Please see our revision above.

 Page 725 lines 15-16. “accumulate, as high as 90 kgCm􀀀2 from 0–3m deep..”.
 Rephrase this sentence.

+We rephrased the sentence.
+Please see the three previous replies to comments from line 8 to 16.

 Page 725 lines 27-28. “and froze once air temperatures dropped below zero.: : :.”.
 This statement is an oversimplification which should be taken out or elaborated.
 Presumably they froze when the ground temp dropped below zero, not the air temperature.
 Do the authors mean that permafrost aggraded as mean annual air temperatures dropped below zero?
 Much of the yedoma has been shown to accumulate under syngenetic conditions when permafrost was already present so presumably it w as deposited into an environment that already experienced sub-zero temperatures for most of the year.

+We revised the sentence to clarify the genetic environment of Yedoma:

+Yedoma deposits are polygenic; accumulations of water- related as well as eolian origin, that settled in the interglacial periods under syngenetic conditions when permafrost was already present or in an environment that already experienced sub-zero temperatures for most of the year (Kanevskiy et al., 2011; Schirrmeister et al., 2002, 2011; Strauss et al., 2012).

 Page 726 lines 12-13.
 This statement of alas meaning peat-filled depression is not correct.
 Most Yakutian alases are characterized by grass growing in mineral soils rather than deep peat.
 While there are many different developmental stages and some alases form deep peat deposits, it is not correct to state that they are all filled with deep peat.
 The word alas is also not exclusive to peat-filled thermokarst depressions but refers to characteristic thermokarst depressions with steep slopes and flat floors.
 See e.g. work by Czudek et al. (1970), Veremeeva and Gubin (2009) or Morgenstern et al. (2013).

+In response to Reviewer 3’s comment on Yedoma we revised the statement on organic soils in alases:

+Some thermokarst lakes eventually turn into drained basins, or “alases”, a Yakutian term for thermokarst basin and its formation passes through a sequence of landforms and soil types; lakes, swamp, wet meadow and grassland (Czudek et al., 1970; Rodionov et al., 2007; Desyakin, 2010).
+In the intermediate stage, permafrost organic soils (Histels) were found in alas at Duvaany Yar, the extensively studied Yedoma formation along the Kolyma River upstream from Cherskiy (Smith et al., 1995), and northern Alaska (Kanevskiy et al., 2011).

+We will revised this statement with consideration of the new references provided by the Reviewer.